Jgeissler14/eks/README.md

 **Hey, there!**

-**I’m Josh, and I’m passionate about creating educational tech content for IT Pros and Homelab nerds.**

 This Repository **Homelab** contains all my homelab documentation files.
 Here you'll find notes, setups, and configurations for infrastructure, applications, networking, and more.

 > :warning: Be aware, products can change over time.
 I do my best to keep up with the latest changes and releases, but please understand that this won’t always be the case.